ringcentral/engage-voice-api-docs/docs/workforce/integration-api.md

 # Unique Integration APIs

 When integrating workforce management with our contact center platform, you may also want to connect to our RingCentral MVP platform.
 For example, agents may have a need to contact other employees who are not agents and are part of the back office.
 Those employees will have a RingCentral MVP account and you'll need the RingCentral user ID to lookup the address book and find contacts that are only in the back office.
-In those cases, you need a mapping between the RingCentral user ID and Engage Voice agent ID.
+In those cases, you need a mapping between the RingCentral user ID and RingCX agent ID.

 ## User List

 The [public user list](https://developers.ringcentral.com/engage/voice/api-reference/Users/listAllUsers) most developers will use has many details including creation date, enabled status, and roles.
-However, for integrations, a smaller set of user data may be all that is needed, but with the added ability to distinguish the Engage user name from the RingCentral user name and the environment ID.
+However, for integrations, a smaller set of user data may be all that is needed, but with the added ability to distinguish the RingCX user name from the RingCentral user name and the environment ID.
 For this purpose, there's an [integration user list](https://developers.ringcentral.com/engage/voice/api-reference/Integration-User-Controller/getUserList) that can be used instead.

 ## Sub-Accounts